How to Redefine the Human Healthspan:

 Julie Lucero, PhD

-Associate Dean for Equity, Diversity and Inclusion
+Associate Dean for Academic Outreach and Enrichment

 Eat the Rainbow by including a variety of colorful fruits and vegetables in your daily meals.
 The many colors are visually appealing on your plate and indicate varied nutrient profiles to ensure you are getting an array of vitamins, minerals, and antioxidants.